Bhutan Tour Package From Israel

 - Visa Fee: The visa processing fee for Israeli citizens is typically USD 40 (subject to change).

-- The visa is processed online (eVisa) and must be arranged in advance through an authorized Bhutanese tour operator.
+- The visa is processed online (eVisa) and must be arranged in advance through an authorised Bhutanese tour operator.

 - Accommodation: 3-star hotels or higher.